kavgan/opinosis-summarization/README.md

 Opinosis Software Distribution

 - Download the zip file for the software and corresponding documentation.
-- Visit my [website](http://kavita-ganesan.com/opinosis) for the paper and other information
+- Visit my [website](http://kavita-ganesan.com/opinosis) for the Opinosis paper and other information